 Over the last decade, REITs and InvITs have developed into a mature market, providing easy access to high-quality assets and enabling a stable return on investments.
-To illustrate this, as of 2012, there have been over 500 REITs across 22 countries, with total market capitalisation of more than 850 billion USD.
-Countries such as the US, Australia, France, Japan and the UK were the top five markets for REITs in the world.
-1Asia, with 138 REITs and total market capitalisation of over 118 billion USD, accounts for over 12% of the global REIT market, with Japan and Singapore being significant markets in the region.
+The number of countries offering REITs as an investment vehicle has increased to 38 with a total market capitalisation of almost USD 1.7 trillion.
+Countries such as Australia, Belgium, Canada, France and Germany are said to have 'established REIT markets'.
 The recent popularity of these investment channels is driven by the multiple benefits they offer multiple stakeholders.

-Stakeholders and parameters Benefits Developers Liquidity PREITS and InvITs facilitate the following: An increase in entry and exit opportunities for developers, asset owners and financial investors, enabling them to monetise their assets (real estate or projects) Availability of last-mile funding for stalled projects Business Transformation of business from an asset-heavy to asset-light model Focus on core competencies, and segregation of operations and infrastructure Capital-raising avenues for developers of small companies Investors Retail investors Facilitation of easy entry and exit in the real estate sector Small retail investors able to participate in asset classes that are normally unaffordable for them Additional income generating and stable investment avenues offered for retirement planning Diversification of investment holdings enabled to help financial and strategic investors manage risk Risk management strengthened by allowing holding of multiple assets to reduce concentrated asset risk Fragmentation of real estate asset holdings with multiple owners avoided, leading to focussed high-quality asset maintenance Forced strata sale of assets at discounted valuation discouraged Broad-based institutional investors Facilitation of easy entry and exit for existing financial investors Alternative financing offered Low-risk investments offered to attract long-term investors such as insurance and pension funds
+Stakeholders and parameters Benefits Developers Liquidity REITS and InvITs facilitate the following: An increase in entry and exit opportunities for developers, asset owners and financial investors, enabling them to monetise their assets (real estate or projects) Availability of last-mile funding for stalled projects Business Transformation of business from an asset-heavy to asset-light model Focus on core competencies, and segregation of operations and infrastructure Capital-raising avenues for developers of small companies Investors Retail investors Facilitation of easy entry and exit in the real estate sector Small retail investors able to participate in asset classes that are normally unaffordable for them Additional income generating and stable investment avenues offered for retirement planning Diversification of investment holdings enabled to help financial and strategic investors manage risk Risk management strengthened by allowing holding of multiple assets to reduce concentrated asset risk Fragmentation of real estate asset holdings with multiple owners avoided, leading to focussed high-quality asset maintenance Forced strata sale of assets at discounted valuation discouraged Broad-based institutional investors Facilitation of easy entry and exit for existing financial investors Alternative financing offered Low-risk investments offered to attract long-term investors such as insurance and pension funds